clemsonciti/palmetto-documentation/pages/documentation/userguide_basic_usage.md

 can be used to specify the amount and kind of compute hardware (cores, memory, GPUs, interconnect, etc.,), its location, i.e., the node(s) and phase from which to request hardware,

-Parameter   | Purpose
+Option      | Purpose
 ------------|--------------------------------------------------------------
 `select`    | Number of chunks and resources per chunk.
-Two or more "chunks" can be placed on a single node,
-              but a single "chunk" cannot span more than one node.
+Two or more "chunks" can be placed on a single node, but a single "chunk" cannot span more than one node.
 `walltime`  | Expected wall time of job (job is terminated after this time) `place`     | Controls the placemenet of the different chunks